-As reported here in The Conversation, over 277,000 people have already benefited from the NDIS.
-However, there remains some well-documented teething problems, many of which are related to long waits for services.
-Parents of kids with disability will understand the importance of early intervention and for these kids, there is no acceptable time to wait.
-The NDIS has recognised this with the Early Childhood Early Intervention (ECEI) program, developed for families that need support right now.
+According to this news report on the NDIS website, 502,413 participants across the country access the NDIS.
+Parents of kids with disability will understand the importance of early intervention.
+The NDIS has recognised this with the Early Childhood Early Intervention (ECEI) program (now renamed early childhood approach), developed for families that need support right now.

 How does the NDIS address early intervention needs?

-According to the Raising Children Network, the Early Childhood Early Intervention (ECEI) approach gives families of kids aged 0-6 quick access to services that are tailored to their needs and addresses the areas where they have demonstrated they need the most support.
+According to the Raising Children Network, the approach gives families of kids aged 0-6 quick access to services that are tailored to their needs and addresses the areas where they have demonstrated they need the most support.